BlinkTagInc/node-gtfs/README.md

 This library includes many methods you can use in your project to query GTFS data.
 These methods return promises.

-For example, to get a list of all agencies near a specific point:
+For example, to get a list of all agencies within 5 miles of a specific point:

-    gtfs.getAgenciesByDistance(lat, lon, radius)
+    gtfs.getAgencies({
+      within: {
+        lat: 37.7749,
+        lon: -122.4194,
+        radius: 5
+      }
+    })
     .then(agencies => {
       // Do something with the array of `agencies`
     })